 You can stroll around the square, hand in hand, with the love of your life, soaking up the sounds for free.
 You might wish to have a seat at a table and enjoy what might be considered some of the world’s most expensive coffee.
 An espresso will set you back around EU10 each, and there is almost certain to be a per person cover charge of around EU6 added to your bill.
 Be sure you know what to expect in terms of costs!

 Tip: There are many lovely Venetian trattorias and cafes in the vicinity which are open for dinner should you find the tourist-oriented prices of the establishments on the square prohibitive.
 Just stroll on down one of the many romantic alleys to find a spot open for cena.

 5. Saint Marks Basilica.
 Basilica di San Marco, is Venice’s only cathedral, located in St Mark’s square next to Doges palace.
 This spectacular palace is a view to behold!
-The Eastern style architecture, byzantine stone sculptures and mosaic scenes create an impressive external building that is a visual treat all on its own.
-Inside, amongst lavish marble and gold mosiacs that have earned it the nickname ‘The Church of Gold’, is St Mark’s final resting place.
+The Eastern style architecture, Byzantine stone sculptures and mosaic scenes create an impressive external building that is a visual treat all on its own.
+Inside, amongst lavish marble and gold mosaics that have earned it the nickname ‘The Church of Gold’, is St Mark’s final resting place.
 His bones have laid here since 830 AD.